-The blooms of this Tulip open pale yellow and grow to a dazzling, gleaming marble-white color.
+The blooms of this Tulip are pale yellow and grow to a dazzling, gleaming marble-white color.

-Likewise, because the stems are tough and resilient, they’re ideal for trimming or growing in more exposed areas.
+The stems are tough, resilient, and ideal for growing in more exposed areas.

-Maureen is also considered one of the best white Tulips, whether in a landscape or a bouquet.
+Maureen is also considered one of the best white Tulips in a landscape or a bouquet.